 Following the basic preparation and removal of any caries or previous restorative material for tooth #21 (Fig 4), it is necessary to augment the missing tooth structure with a core build-up to help ensure optimal retention for the planned indirect restoration.
 Utilizing adhesive technology assures the dentist that the core build-up will be securely adhered to the prepared tooth structure, eliminating the need to reduce more tooth structure to create retentive undercuts.
 Various resin adhesive systems can be utilized, be it self-cure, light cure, or dual cure.

 For this case, Ecosite Bond (DMG) (Fig 5), a light-cure bonding agent was used.
-Keeping the tooth moist, i.e., not wet or desiccated, Ecosite Bulk Fill (DMG) is scrubbed onto the tooth for approximately 10 seconds followed by air drying to remove any solvents (Fig 6).
-The adhesive is then light-cured for ten-to-twenty seconds.
+Keeping the tooth moist, i.e., not wet or desiccated, Ecosite Bond (DMG) is scrubbed onto the tooth for approximately 10 seconds followed by air drying to remove any solvents (Fig 6).
+The adhesive is then light-cured for ten seconds.
 A second layer is applied to increase bond strength.

 Step 3: Applying the Core Build-up and Final Tooth Preparation